 People around the world scrambled to work from home when the coronavirus pandemic began to take hold.
-While many are now being encouraged to return to the office, plenty have no plans to go back yet.
+While many are now being encouraged to return to the office, plenty has no plans to go back yet.

 It’s resulted in the creation of some rather innovative office spaces.